-During your discussion, be sure to distinguish "air quality" from "climate change."
-While the two are related, and poor air quality can contribute to climate change and vice versa, they are two distinct topics.
-Climate change scientists look at the longterm cumulative effects of human activity on the Earth, while air quality experts are more concerned with shorter time periods and often focus on localized air pollution issues.
+During your discussion, be sure to distinguish air quality from climate change.
+While the two topics are related, and poor air quality can contribute to climate change and vice versa, they are two distinct topics.
+Climate change scientists look at the long-term cumulative effects of human activity on the Earth while air quality experts are more concerned with shorter time periods, and some will focus on local air pollution issues.

 This activity is flexible; it can be done in a variety of locations.
-If space is an issue, you may wish to conduct the activity outdoors, using numbered pylons.
+If space is an issue, you may wish to conduct the activity outdoors, using numbered pilons.
 If students are learning online, have them write down and display the number that corresponds to their answer.
-Tally responses so that students know how their opinion compares to the rest of the class.
-In this case, you can skip the partner discussions and instead proceed directly to a class discussion.
 In addition, feel free to modify the value-line scale and add or remove statements as you see fit.